ryanPegg98/Test-Driven-Blog-App/README.md

 I have removed the `database.yml` file so a new file will need to be created

 `bundle && bin/rails db:create && bin/rails db:migrate && bin/rails s`

+## Software Used

+The following software has been used to build this application:

+* Ruby on Rails 6
+* RSpec
+* MySQL
+* SCSS